PRAEGNANT

 Some fundamental backgrund information:

-• your peronal data will be treated confidentially and are transferred anonimysed
+• your personal data will be treated confidentially and are transferred anonymised

 • you are asked to give a blood sample, which is needed for biomarker detection